S. L. A. Marshall: Research methodology

 Despite this, Grossman argues "Marshall's fundamental conclusion that man is not, by nature, a killer" is confirmed by data from other armies and different historical periods.
-These include studies conducted by the 19th century French military theorist Ardant du Picq, Paddy Griffith's 1989 book Battle Tactics of the American Civil War, which analyses the "extraordinarily low killing rate" among American Civil War regiments, and Acts of War; The Behaviour of Men in Battle by British military historian Richard Holmes.
+These include studies conducted by the 19th century French military theorist Ardant du Picq, Paddy Griffith's 1989 book Battle Tactics of the American Civil War, which analyses the "extraordinarily low killing rate" among American Civil War regiments, and in Acts of War; The Behaviour of Men in Battle by British military historian Richard Holmes of Argentine conscripts during the Falklands War.
 The claim was also supported by FBI studies into non-firing rates by law enforcement officers in the 1950s and 1960s.

-Surveys of after action reports conducted during WWII in the British and Soviet armies showed low firing rates were common in both, to the extent Russian officers suggested inspecting rifles after combat, and court-martialling those found with clean barrels.
-Engen argues contemporary Canadian evidence does not support Marshall's claims, although Grossman suggests this may be the result of training techniques that pioneered realistic marksmanship training.
+Surveys of after action reports conducted during WWII in the British and Soviet armies showed low firing rates were common to both, with Russian officers suggested inspecting rifles after combat, and executing those found with clean barrels.
+Engen argues contemporary Canadian evidence does not support Marshall's or Grossman's claims of the universality of the ratio due to an innate resistance to killing", although Grossman suggests this may be the result of training techniques that pioneered realistic marksmanship training.